Best Games With SLI Support

 Far Cry 5

-This series has always been beautiful to look at but also difficult to run, and its fifth installment is no different.
+This series has always been breathtaking to look at but also challenging to run, and its fifth installment is no different.
 Far Cry is often considered better than the GTA series in terms of industry-leading graphics, although GTA has innovated in numerous other areas.

 Far Cry made lush tropical maps seem easy to create, but that shouldn’t be a detriment to the technical marvel of its wonderful gameplay graphics.

-Below is a side-by-side comparison of the in-game benchmark being performed with one and two GPUs.
-The first thing you might notice is that the increase in FPS isn’t very noticeable; however, that might be an SLI issue rather than a Far Cry one.
+Below is a side-by-side comparison of the in-game benchmark being performed with one and two graphics processing units.
+The first thing you might notice is that the increase in FPS isn’t very substantial; however, that might be an SLI problem rather than a Far Cry one.

 Crysis 3